HMas522/streaming-05-smart-smoker/README.md

 It will run, emit a message to the named RabbitMQ queue, and finish.
 We can execute additional commands in the terminal as soon as it finishes.

 ## Task 7.
-Execute the Consumer/Listener
+Execute the Consumer/Listener - Execute at a later date

 1. Read v1_listen_for_messages.py (and the tutorial)
 1. Run the file.